 The Company leases five facilities, including office, laboratory and manufacturing space under long-term non-cancelable operating leases.
-The leased facilities have initial terms of two to twelve years, and two leases have multiple five-year renewal terms and the other leases having three-year and five-year renewal terms.
+The leased facilities have initial terms of two to twelve years, two of which have multiple five-year renewal terms with the remaining leases having either three-year or five-year renewal terms.

-Rent expense for the three and six months ended June 30, 2021 was approximately \$1.0 million and \$2.0 million, respectively.
-For the three and six months ended June 30, 2021, reported rent expense is net of approximately \$0.3 million and \$0.6 million, respectively, of deferred gain being recognized over the life of the lease associated with the Company's sale leaseback arrangement for its Burlingame, California facility.
+Rent expense for the three and nine months ended September 30, 2021 was approximately \$0.1 million and \$2.1 million, respectively.
+For the three and nine months ended September 30, 2021, reported rent expense is net of approximately \$1.1 million and \$1.7 million, respectively, of deferred gain being recognized over the life of the lease associated with the Company's sale leaseback arrangement for its Burlingame, California facility, of which \$0.9 million was accelerated as part of the Company's divestiture of the Protein Detection segment in September 2021 (see Note 2).

-Rent expense for the three and six months ended June 30, 2020, was approximately \$0.8 million and \$1.6 million, respectively.
-For the three and six months ended June 30, 2020, reported rent expense is net of approximately \$0.4 million and \$0.8 million, respectively, of deferred gain being recognized over the life of the lease associated with the Company's sale leaseback arrangement for its Burlingame, California facility.
+Rent expense for the three and nine months ended September 30, 2020, was approximately \$0.8 million and \$2.3 million, respectively.
+For the three and nine months ended September 30, 2020, reported rent expense is net of approximately \$0.3 million and \$1.1 million, respectively, of deferred gain being recognized over the life of the lease associated with the Company's sale leaseback arrangement for the Burlingame, California facility.

-In January 2020, the Company completed the sale of land, building and related building improvements specific to its facility in Burlingame, California for approximately \$34.5 million in cash.
-Simultaneously, with the close of the transaction, the Company leased the property for a two-and-a-half-year period, resulting in a total of \$3.7 million in new lease obligations through December 31, 2021.
+In January 2020, the Company completed the sale of land, building and related building improvements specific to its Burlingame facility for approximately \$4.5 million in cash.
+Simultaneously, with the close of the transaction, the Company leased the property for a two-and-a-half-year period, resulting in a total of \$3.3 million in new lease obligations through December 31, 2021.
 The Company's sale of the building and immediate leaseback of the facility qualified for sale-leaseback accounting.
 The lease was evaluated and classified as an operating lease.
-Given the Company was considered to retain more than a minor part but less than substantially all of the use of the property, the present value of the minimum lease payment over the lease term of \$3.1 million was required to be deferred and recognized as a reduction of rent expense over the life of the lease.
+Given the Company was considered to retain more than a minor part but less than substantially all of the use of the property, the present value of the minimum lease payment over the lease term of \$3.1 million was deferred and recognized as a reduction of rent expense over the life of the lease.
 Net of the \$3.1 million in deferred gain, the Company recognized a net gain on the sale of the asset of \$19.0 million during the first fiscal quarter of 2020.
 In August 2020, the Company executed a six-month extension for the leased property, including escalating rent payments, with total incremental lease payments associated with the extension of \$1.8 million.
-The unamortized deferred gain at the time of the modification, approximating \$\Delta\$.0 million, is being amortized on a prospective basis over the extended lease term.
-Upon execution of the amendment inclusive of escalating rent payments, expense is being recognized on a straight-line basis and the difference between the recognized rent expense and the amounts paid under the lease are being recorded as deferred rent included in other short-term and long-term liabilities on the consolidated balance sheet as of June 30, 2021 and December 31, 2020.
+The unamortized deferred gain at the time of the modification, approximating \$2.0 million, was being amortized on a prospective basis over the extended lease term.
+As of September 30, 2021, the Company no longer leased the Burlingame, California facility.